 Grasslands are found on vast expanses of inland flat country, interrupted by rocky ridges.
 The only true grassland typical of the North American prairie is the Mitchell Grass Country featured in our Outback to Reef journey.
 Here tussocks of grasses are resistant to occasional drought and heavy grazing.
 This is black clay soil country which cracks, so preventing any root growth and tree survival.
 In the tropical north the abundant grasslands provide sustenance for grass eating termites which have built thousands of towering mounded homes across the plains.
 “Fire-stick farming” was once practised by Aborigines who flushed out game for food and grassland seeds were ground on stone to make their flour.
 Seed eating birds, galahs, eagles, the Australian bustard, kangaroos and goannas frequent these habitats.

 Also in the north the unique and attractive paperbarks can be found in coastal brackish swamps, often existing in pure stands.
 There are also large expanses of Salt Marshes running through to Mangroves, lining inlets and estuaries inundated by the tides.
 Here lies the vital breeding habitat of marine and freshwater species, a burgeoning population of migratory birdlife and the Australian estuarine crocodile.
 Wet monsoons dominate the summer months and then it is dry for the rest of the year.
 The largest single Australian habitat occupies 40% of the continent.
-Our inland arid and semi-arid regions (typically the vast Corner Country tour; Flinders Ranges, Lake Eyre, Red Centre Tour and Central Australia Tour) support few substantial trees.
+Our inland arid and semi-arid regions (typically enjoyed on our Corner Country tour; Flinders Ranges, Lake Eyre, Red Centre Tour and Central Australia Tour) support few substantial trees.
 Here clumps of spinifex grass, hardy drought resistant shrubs of mulga and saltbush prevail.
 After rain, there is a rush of energy, growth and bloom from short-lived plants following their long periods in dormancy.
 Reproduction is triggered in the wildlife population.
 Australia has few lifeless vistas.
 However, animals have to range widely for food and speed is essential to reach the safety of the underground burrow.
 Most are fast runners, some raised on their hind legs or leaping with agility.
 Most are nocturnal using the cover of darkness for cool and safety.
 Sight, smell and the ability to blend with the colour of their surrounds is vital.
 The arid regions in the south are bordered by a dwarfed Eucalypt known as Mallee.
 These trees have a number of thin stems rising from massive underground root structures which survive in low rainfall and salty soil conditions.
 Here the Mallee or Salt-bush scrub provides shelter and leaf litter for the mound building mallee fowl incubating its eggs in the mound.
 You will discover the Mallee Country on our Big Rivers Tour.

 Australia’s Alpine habitats are confined to small regions of the high country toward the southeast corner and in the island state of Tasmania.
 Bogs, marshes, sphagnum moss, heath and even the colourful and twisted snow gums, a hardy species of Eucalypt, survive tenaciously above 900 to 1500 metres altitude in grotesque weather-beaten forms.
 In the granite high country of Mount Kosciuszko mean monthly temperature can be below freezing for 8 months of the year.
 Essentially our high country is a rolling tableland caused by a great uplift in the continent’s eastern edge some two million years ago, at that time changing the flow of some rivers from east to west.
 Crimson rosellas and gang gang cockatoos, red-necked and swamp wallabies, rodents living under the snow and pigmy possums all call the high country their home.